kduxin/Bottleneck-Minimal-Indexing/README.md

 </center>

-We reconsider the document retrieval process as a data transmission problem from a query to a document, where the index for the document forms a "information bottleneck."
-Previous works including DSI [1] and NCI [2] for generative document retrieval (GDR) proposed to index every document with a unique number string, such as "1-29-3-6".
-The indexing was produced through a hierarchical k-means clustering of document embeddings.
-However, this optimality of k-means clustering was not theoretically explored.
+We reconsider the document retrieval process as a data transmission problem from a query to a document, where the document's index forms an "information bottleneck."
+Previous works, including DSI [1] and NCI [2] for generative document retrieval (GDR), proposed indexing each document with a unique number string, such as "1-29-3-6."
+This indexing was produced through hierarchical k-means clustering of document embeddings.
+However, the optimality of k-means clustering was not theoretically explored.

-In this work, we formulate this indexing problem by using the *information bottleneck theory* of Tishby et al. [3], and showed that the indexing must be produced by considering queries distributions, in addition to document distributions, to realize information-theoretical optimality.
-We propose a new indexing method called the *bottleneck-minimal indexing* (BMI), which is a simple adaptation of the original indexing method in DSI & NCI: to apply the hierarchical k-means algorithm to the query embeddings, rather than the document embeddings.
-This simple change leads to a significant improvement in the retrieval performance on NQ320K and Marco datasets, especially for smaller models, as shown in the following Table.
+In this work, we formulate this indexing problem using the information bottleneck theory of Tishby et al. [3] and show that indexing must consider query distributions in addition to document distributions to achieve information-theoretical optimality.
+We propose a new indexing method called bottleneck-minimal indexing (BMI), which is a simple adaptation of the original indexing method in DSI and NCI.
+Instead of applying the hierarchical k-means algorithm to the document embeddings, we apply it to the query embeddings.
+This simple change leads to a significant improvement in retrieval performance on the NQ320K and Marco datasets, especially for smaller models, as shown in the following table.

 ![Retrieval performance](./img/table2.png)

 References:
 - Tay, Y., Tran, V., Dehghani, M., Ni, J., Bahri, D., Mehta, H., ... & Metzler, D. (2022).
 Transformer memory as a differentiable search index.
 Advances in Neural Information Processing Systems, 35, 21831-21843.